alchemyplatform/aa-sdk/site/packages/aa-signers/magic/getDetails.md

 head:
   - - meta
     - property: og:title
-      content: MagicSigner • getDetails
+      content: MagicSigner • getAuthDetails
   - - meta
     - name: description
-      content: Overview of the getDetails method on MagicSigner
+      content: Overview of the getAuthDetails method on MagicSigner
   - - meta
     - property: og:description
-      content: Overview of the getDetails method on MagicSigner
+      content: Overview of the getAuthDetails method on MagicSigner
 ---

-# getDetails
+# getAuthDetails

-`getDetails` returns the details about the authenticated user, in accordance with the `Magic` web SDK's [specifications](https://magic.link/docs/api/client-side-sdks/web#getinfo).
+`getAuthDetails` returns the details about the authenticated user, in accordance with the `Magic` web SDK's [specifications](https://magic.link/docs/api/client-side-sdks/web#getinfo).

 This method must be called after [`authenticate`](/packages/aa-signers/magic/authenticate).
 Otherwise, this method will throw an error with the message `Not Authenticated`.